Lindsey Battle Conway

 I began work at Whole Foods Market soon after the wedding where I started as the Catering Specialist.
 I did that for a year and a half and was an integral part in developing the South East region Catering menu and program.
 I worked my way up to the Associate Team Leader for the Prepared Foods Department.
 I worked at Whole Foods Market for 3 years.

-We welcomed our first child, Declan, into the world a few months after my leaving Whole Foods Market, in March 2014!
+We welcomed our first child, Declan Thomas Conway, into the world a few months after my leaving Whole Foods Market, in March 2014!

 My first job back after having Declan was 9 months later when a friend and Sous Chef from Ecco, David Bradley, called and said he had a job for me.
 I began at The Atlanta Neighborhood Charter School in January of 2015 as a Nutrition Associate, cooking healthful lunches for K-8 kids in the Grant Park/Ormewood Park neighborhoods.
-We are a farm-to-table breakfast and lunch program and have two school farms, one located at each campus.
-Having worked in many different parts of the food service community, I truly feel as though I have found “my place” at ANCS.
-Never have I felt more fulfilled at a job than I do now.
-Starting Thyme to Garnish with my mother, Becky, is just the cherry on top!
+They are a farm-to-table breakfast and lunch program and have two school farms, one located at each campus.
+Having worked in many different parts of the food service community, I have had an amazing and well-rounded culinary career.
+In May 2017 we welcomed our second child, Lincoln Hart Conway.
+A different house in a different neighborhood and a new school, seemed like the perfect time to take a "gap year" to focus on family.
+Having starting Thyme to Garnish with my mother, Becky, is just the cherry on top and now I am freer to become increasingly involved!
 We hope you enjoy all the love and knowledge we possess and we want to share that with you through our blends!
+Visit us at the various markets and festivals in which we participate, or order from our "store" -- we either deliver (within reason!) or ship nationwide!